larsks/gpio-watch/README.md

   Defaults to `/etc/gpio-scripts`.

 - `-e default_edge` -- specifies whether `gpio-watch` should monitor
-  rising, falling, or both edges by default.
+  `rising`, `falling`, or `both` edges by default.
 You can also specify edge detection per-pin.

+  The special keyword `switch` activates switch debouncing logic.
+In this mode, `gpio-watch` sets the edge mode to `both` but only activates the event script when the button has been released.
+The release (falling) event must happen more than `DEBOUNCE_INTERVAL` (current hardcoded as 100000 nanoseconds) after the press (rising) event to activate the script.

 Example
 =======

-Watch pins 21, 22, and 23 for events.
-Monitor rising and falling events on 21 and 22, but only rising events on 23:
+Watch switches connected to pins 21, 22, and 23:

-    gpio-watch 21 22 23:rising
+    gpio-watch -e switch 21 22 23

 If you were to press a button connected to pin 23, `gpio-watch` would attempt to run:

-    /etc/gpio-scripts/23 23 1
+    /etc/gpio-scripts/23 23 0

 That is, the event script is called with both the pin number and the current pin value to permit a single script to handle multiple events.